Storia-AI/image-eval/README.md

   - InceptionScore
 - Add ability to log to wandb when using programmatic approach
 - Ensure it runs on GPU
-- Add a download models step first
+- Add a download models step first in the README

 # Roadmap

 # Notes
 - [https://huyenchip.com/2023/08/16/llm-research-open-challenges.html](https://huyenchip.com/2023/08/16/llm-research-open-challenges.html)